2023 Best Social Work Bachelor's Degree Schools in Virginia

 Read full report on Social Work at Mary Baldwin University

 Liberty University landed the #7 spot in the 2023 rankings for the best bachelor’s degree social work programs.
-Located in the small city of Lynchburg, Liberty University is a private not-for-profit college with a very large student population.
+Located in the city of Lynchburg, Liberty University is a private not-for-profit school with a very large student population.

 The average amount in student loans that social work majors at Liberty University take out while working on their Bachelor's Degree is $30,106.
 The average monthly payment of a loan this size is about $369, assuming that the borrower is on a 10-year repayment plan.

-Norfolk State University landed the #8 spot in the 2023 rankings for the best bachelor’s degree social work programs.
-Norfolk State is a medium-sized public school located in the city of Norfolk.
+Norfolk State University came in at #8 in this year’s edition of the Best Social Work Bachelor’s Degree Schools in Virginia ranking.
+Norfolk State is a moderately-sized public school located in the medium-sized city of Norfolk.

 Virginia State University came in at #9 in this year’s edition of the Best Social Work Bachelor’s Degree Schools in Virginia ranking.
 Located in the large suburb of Petersburg, Virginia State is a public school with a small student population.